-The Group recognizes revenue when the amount of revenue can be measured reliably, when the Group will have future economic benefits and when specific criteria for all activities of the Group are met.
+The Group recognizes revenue when the amount of revenue can be measured reliably, when future economic benefits will flow to the Group and when specific criteria are met for all of the Group's activities.

 In accordance with International Financial Reporting Standard 15, Sales Revenue is recognized when the Group delivers goods to a customer, when it no longer has the influence on the management of the goods and when there is no outstanding liability that could affect the acceptance of the product by the customer.